roobre/kustomizations/README.md

 Cluster-specific variations can be built by users on a different repo.
 As an example, composable variations for my personal cluster `cury` can be found in `contrib/curry`.

+This project uses [semver](https://semver.org/), but changes to the `contrib/` folder are not considered breaking.

 ## Kustomize 101

 ### [Kustomization](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/)